maryliebig/maryliebig.github.io/_posts/2014-07-18-education.markdown

 project-date:
 client:
 category:
-description: `Rice University.
+description: Rice University.
-This is a line break.
+description: This is a line break.
-Can you tell?`
+description: Can you tell?
 ---